About the Blog

 My Faults My Own is largely a casual project by me to get better at writing, get certain things out of my system, and, hopefully, get good ideas out into the world.
-At this time, I can't seem to publish on anything resembling a regular schedule, though I wish things were otherwise.
-However, since all previous attempts at committing to regularity have failed rather grossly, I'd prefer not to make promises to my readers that I expect not to be able to keep.
+At this time, I can't seem to publish on anything resembling a regular schedule, though I do wish things were otherwise.

 I took the name for this blog from a video by the great popularizer of mathematics Vi Hart.
 (YouTube channel here)